MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-411-Exclusions-Medicare-Limitations-Medicare-Payment/subpart-J-Financial-Relationships-Between-Physicians-Entities-Furnishing-Designated-Health-Services/section-411.351.md

 (iv) Long-Term Care Hospital (LTCH PPS).

-*Does not violate the anti-kickback statute,* as used in this subpart only, means that the particular arrangement -
+*Does not violate the anti-kickback statute,* as used in this subpart only, means that the particular arrangement—

 (1)(i) Meets a safe harbor under the anti-kickback statute, as set forth at § 1001.952 of this title, “Exceptions”;